 The neck's flexibility makes it susceptible to wear and tear and to injuries that overstretch it, such as whiplash.
 Also, the neck has the critical job of holding up the head.
 Poor posture makes that job more difficult.
-Thus, neck pain, like back pain (Low Back and Neck Pain: Low Back Pain), is common and becomes more common as people age.
-For pain located in the front of the neck, see Symptoms of Nose and Throat Disorders: Sore Throat.
+Thus, neck pain, like back pain (see Low Back Pain), is common and becomes more common as people age.
+For pain located in the front of the neck, see Sore Throat.

 The part of the spine in the neck (cervical spine) consists of seven back bones (vertebrae), which are separated by disks made of jelly-like material and cartilage.
-The spine contains the spinal cord (see Biology of the Nervous System: Spinal Cord and Spinal Cord Disorders: Overview of Spinal Cord Disorders).
+The spine contains the spinal cord (see see Spinal Cord and see Overview of Spinal Cord Disorders).
 Along the length of the spinal cord, spinal nerves emerge through spaces between the vertebrae to connect with nerves throughout the body.
 The part of the spinal nerve nearest the spinal cord is the spinal nerve root.
 Muscles and ligaments in the neck support the spine.

 Neck pain can involve damage to bones, muscles, disks, or ligaments, but pain can also be caused by damage to nerves or the spinal cord.
 A spinal nerve root can be compressed when the spine is injured, resulting in pain and sometimes weakness, numbness, and tingling in an arm.
 Compression of the spinal cord can cause numbness and weakness of both arms and both legs and sometimes loss of bladder and bowel control (incontinence).

 Most of the disorders that can cause low back pain can also cause neck pain, and most involve the spine, the tissues that support it, or both.